irvantaufik28/Challenge_Gold_Binar/README.md

   - when create order automatically you have order status "PENDING"
   - first insert you user_id on query params, then
   - fill all attributes
+  - here is a condition where if stock < qty, you order cant be create and you will have some warnig.

  example :
  ```